robolyst/osquant/content/papers/why-returns-are-not-gaussian/index.md

 The last stylised fact I want to touch on is the observation that returns become more Gaussian on higher time frames.
 That is, weekly returns look more Gaussian than hourly returns.

 Higher time frames mean that returns are sums of more ticks, or, larger $N$ in the compound Poisson model we're using.
 Getting larger values for $N$ means the expected value $E[N] = \lambda$ is larger.
-So, higher time frames is equivalent to larger values for $\lambda$.
+This is equivalent to larger values for $\lambda$.

 As $\lambda$ gets bigger and bigger, $\text{kurtosis}(R)$ asymptotes towards 3:
 $$